bebetpois/hello-world/README.md

 Hi Humans!

 Seybot here.
-Blah blah blah is the topic of thed ay
+Blah blah blah is the topic of the day.